Computational Tools for Diachronic Linguistics

 - Iliad 1.1 in Homeric Greek + a Byzantine epitome paraphrase + a Modern Greek translation (a single tri-period panel)

-- NT John 1:1 in Koine Greek + Latin Vulgate + Gothic Wulfila + OCS Marianus (already shipped as a static example on
+- NT John 1:1 in Koine Greek + Latin Vulgate + Gothic Wulfila + OCS Marianus (already released as a static example on

 samples.qmd; the v0.5 browser makes any aligned NT verse queryable in the same format) - Septuagint Psalm 1:1 in Koine + Byzantine paraphrase + Modern Greek